RajanSahaniNI/RajanSahaniNI/README.md

 # 💫 About Me:
-Data Analyst 📊 | Frontend Developer Enthusiast 💻<br>Turning data into insights and ideas into interactive experiences.
+Data Analyst 📊 | Frontend Developer  💻<br>Turning data into insights and ideas into interactive experiences.

 ## 🌐 Socials: